Layr-Labs/eigenlayer-contracts/README.md

 We have a few fork tests against ETH mainnet.
 Passing these requires the environment variable `RPC_MAINNET` to be set.
 See `.env.example` for an example.
 Once you've set up your environment, `forge test` should show these fork tests passing.

 Additionally, to run all tests in a forked environment, [install yq](https://mikefarah.gitbook.io/yq/v/v3.x/).
-Then, set up your environment using this script to read from `config.yml`:
+Then, set up your environment by running the following command.

-`source source-env.sh [goerli|local]`
+`source bin/source-env.sh [goerli|local]`

 Then run the tests: